iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.6.00.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 1 reviews"/>
 </p>

+> I did not have a very good experience, I barely got out what was wrong before he told me I probably have pneumonia, which I do not.
+Was on the call less than 3 minutes, it literally was a waste of time.<br> :date: __2021-03-22 21:16:00__

 > Really horrible service 100% of time - multiple attempts.
 I wanted this service to be successful, its not.
 Disappointing.<br> :date: __2021-02-20 18:42:49__

 > They charged me for the visit I had for my daughter, even though they told me there was nothing they could do about her uti and said to take her to urgent care.
 Um, hello, covid.
 Why tf do you think I did a virtual visit?!?!<br> :date: __2021-02-12 22:53:09__